andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/ComputationalPhysiology/awesome) - Awesome list for Computational Physiology.
 - [fucking-Best-websites-a-programmer-should-visit](https://github.com/Correia-jpv/fucking-Best-websites-a-programmer-should-visit) - 🔗 Some useful websites for programmers.
 With repository stars⭐ and forks🍴.
 - [awesome-one-record](https://github.com/ddoeppner/awesome-one-record) - A curated list of awesome resources related to ONE Record.
+- [awesome-formal-verification](https://github.com/elniak/awesome-formal-verification) - Welcome to the ultimate list of resources for formal verification techniques and tools.
+This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-singapore](https://github.com/engineroom-rocks/awesome-singapore) - Curated list of events/happenings in the Singapore tech/engineering scene.
 - [awesome-github](https://github.com/EugeneLoy/awesome-github) - A curated list of awesome GitHub goodies.
 - [awesome-health-datasets](https://github.com/fabianofilho/awesome-health-datasets) - Open datasets in Healthcare.
 - [awesome](https://github.com/fanmingfei/awesome) - 值得收藏的内容.
 - [starred](https://github.com/fluteds/starred) - All my starred repos in an awesome list format that automatically updates my stars, project descriptions and names daily via workflow and sorted in the project's language order.
 - [awesome-portantier](https://github.com/fportantier/awesome-portantier) - The tools that I use and recommend.
-- [learn-functional-programming](https://github.com/fpsvogel/learn-functional-programming) - Learning resources for Roc.
 - [awesome-ux-designer](https://github.com/friedrith/awesome-ux-designer) - A curated list of tools, methods and tutorials for ux designers.
 - [awesome-remote-sensing-papers](https://github.com/geoslegend/awesome-remote-sensing-papers) - Selection of remote sensing papers.
 - [awesome-juggling](https://github.com/GiantZOC/awesome-juggling) - 🤹 This is an awesome list for juggling resources.